sylviama/Run-the-Resort/README.md

 # Run-the-Resort

+### "Have you ever run the same route again and again, and the only thing your app gives to you is the same map route and a boring number.
+Well, how about add more fun and incentive to your running map?
+I present you RUN THE RESORT

+## Functions:
+### Record your running miles, and convert it to a resort map.
+See where you could visit along the road.

 <img width="1278" alt="screen shot 2016-06-28 at 2 29 33 pm" src="https://cloud.githubusercontent.com/assets/16583776/16543136/70c69b28-408c-11e6-808e-b6bf1603d7fa.png">

 <img width="1273" alt="screen shot 2016-07-02 at 7 35 58 pm" src="https://cloud.githubusercontent.com/assets/16583776/16543138/881874e0-408c-11e6-8e6a-e9fe7c131e24.png">